 Mabel died in 1966; she was 84 years old.
 Chester died five years later, at the age of 86.
 Chester, Mabel and Ledlie are buried at Riverside Cemetery in Yarmouth, Maine.

-Many thanks to Jim for inspiration, encouragement, and a very good eye; to Debbie for keen editorial advice; to Charlie for expert technical assistance, and to Susan, flea market companion beyond compare.
+Many thanks to Jim for inspiration, encouragement, and a very good eye; to Debbie for keen editorial advice; to Charlie for expert technical assistance, and to Susan and Eva, flea market companions beyond compare.

 Special thanks to Kim, Chester’s cousin twice removed, for family photos and insights.
 And to Linda Borg at The Providence Journal: